mongodb/laravel-mongodb/README.md

     $price = DB::table('orders')->avg('price');
     $total = DB::table('users')->sum('votes');

-All basis insert, update, delete and select methods should be implemented.
+All basic insert, update, delete and select methods should be implemented.
 Feel free to fork and help completing this library!